 Hanukkah in Israel is an important and iconic festival, widely celebrated and marked by many symbolic events, customs and, of course, foods.
 The Festival of Light, Hanukkah is an eight day festival, a celebration of hope and freedom, and, whilst not a festival in which businesses shut (like a Shabbat) is a time of festivity across the country.
 There are lots of national events in Israel over Hanukkah, whilst traditional foods such as sufganiyot (donuts) and latkes can be seen everywhere, and special Hanukkah tours can allow you to explore at this magical time.
-In 2012, Hanukkah will be celebrated from December 8, lasting for eight nights.
+In 2013, Hanukkah will be celebrated from November 27-December 5, lasting for eight nights.

 The candles of the Menorah at Hanukkah in Israel by RonAlmog on Flickr